-CAUTION If the ABS marks on axes other than the J6 axis have peeled off, use the jig method to set the origin.
+CAUTION If the ABS marks on axes other than the J6 axis have peeled off, set the origin using the ABS origin method with the robot in the same posture used for the jig method.
 The joint coordinates are the same between the ABS origin method and the jig method.